jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-36.md

-#### 37. The First Law of Nature: Each Thing Always Perseveres in the Same State As Much As It Can.
-Thus, What Is Once Moved Always Continues to Be Moved.
+#### 37. The First Law of Nature: Each thing always perseveres in the same state as much as it can. thus, what is once moved always continues to be moved.

 Certain laws of nature can be known from this same immutability of God.